-F. Brett Cox, PhD, received a BA in English and philosophy from the University of South Carolina-Coastal Carolina College, an MA in English with emphasis in creative writing from the University of South Carolina-Columbia, and a PhD in English with emphasis in American Literature from Duke University.
+F. Brett Cox received a B.A. in English and philosophy from the University of South Carolina-Coastal Carolina College, an M.A. in English with emphasis in creative writing from the University of South Carolina-Columbia, and a PhD in English with emphasis in American Literature from Duke University.

 His teaching duties at Norwich include freshman composition, sophomore World and American Literature surveys, creative writing, American Literature, film studies, and science fiction.
 He also designed Norwich’s Science Fiction Literature course (EN 245) and is a former Chair of the Department of English and Communications.